vmware/terraform-provider-vcf/docs/resources/cluster.md

      * ID of the host (UUID)
      * License key for the host
      * List of VDS names to associate with host
-     * ID of the vmNic host to be associated with VDS / N-VDS, once added to cluster
+     * ID of the vmNic host to be associated with VDS, once added to cluster
   * Datastore details:
   **Note :** Only one of “vsan_datastore” (For VSAN), “nfs_datastores” (For NFS) or “vmfs_datastore” (For VMFS on FC) or "vvol_datastores" (For VVOL) or "vsan_remote_datastore_cluster" (For vSAN HCI Mesh Remote Datastore) must be specified.
   * Network Details